SanniClara/Machine_Learning_creating_audiobooks/README.md

 # Text-to-speech creating audiobooks with Google API
 This repository contains code parts and instructions on how to start with creating your own audiobook files.
 It is based on the Google text-to-speech API

-In addition to that it has a code part where you can transform pdf into txt on your local PC that i wrote myself
+In addition to that it has a code part where you can transform pdf into txt on your local PC that i wrote.

-You can read about the inspiration, the struggles i had and more accurate information in the repository in the ML_Blog_Post_Susanne.pdf file.
+You can read about the inspiration, the struggles i had and more accurate information in the ML_Blog_Post_Susanne.pdf file.

 ## Starting
 In the following i will shortly list up erery step you need to do to create an audio file using the Google text-to-speech API